Items tagged “infectiousdisease”

 Chronic unilateral airspace opacification is a subset of the differential diagnoses for airspace opacification.
 An exhaustive list of all possible causes of chronic unilateral airspace opacities is long, but a useful framework is as follows: neoplastic post obstructive lymphoma lymphocytic ...

 Eosinophilic lung disease

-Eosinophilic lung diseases are a heterogenous group of disorders that are characterized by excess infiltration of eosinophils within the lung interstitium and alveoli and are broadly divided into three main groups 1: idiopathic: unknown causes secondary: known causes eosinophilic vasculitis: ...
+Eosinophilic lung diseases are a heterogeneous group of disorders that are characterized by excess infiltration of eosinophils within the lung interstitium and alveoli and are broadly divided into three main groups 1: idiopathic: unknown causes secondary: known causes eosinophilic va...

 Ground-glass opacification/opacity (GGO) is a descriptive term referring to an area of increased attenuation in the lung on computed tomography (CT) with preserved bronchial and vascular markings.
 It is a non-specific sign with a wide etiology including infection, chronic interstitial disease an...

 Varicella pneumonia is a type of viral pneumonia.
 It is a common cause of multiple small round calcific lung lesions.
 Varicella-zoster virus most commonly causes self-limited benign disease (chickenpox) in children.
 However, in adults it tends to cause significant complications including varicel...